 No one on the outside see’s what they see.
 The IA can seem normal to the outsider, and even appear as a healthy individual, but behind closed doors they will be ice cold to their spouse.

 There is help for this addiction.
-Doug Weiss offers IA intensives and has created take-home workbooks for couples to use as a last ditch effort to save the marriage.
+Dr. Roug Weiss has created take-home workbooks for couples to use as a last ditch effort to save the marriage.
 If interested in the take home program (which is amazing!) here are some links (affiliate):

 Intimacy Anorexic books